Restructuring Our Organization to Accomplish Our Mission

 - A structure that will actively model our values in action, as defined by the Pollyanna Principles and put into action through the practices of Catalytic Thinking.

 Our research into this subject has included a review of the current thinking in organizational structure - the Holacracy model, the Beta Codex model, the Reinventing Organizations work of Frederic Laloux, and the immense depth of resources at the P2P Foundation.
-Conversations with people who were actively restructuring their own work were shared with our community as well – a conversation with Jeanne Bell of CompassPoint and with Chloe Waretini from Enspiral.
+Conversations with people who were actively restructuring their own work were shared with our community as well, including many conversations with board members and staff at Enspiral, a global leader in implementing a new way of imagining organizational structures.

 We shared our evolving thinking with the audience at Stanford Social Innovation Review, in an article titled Building Movements, Not Organizations.